pdiiazz/Diskman/README.md

 ## What is Diskman?

-Diskman is a collection management program focused on vinyl records, designed to help collectors keep track of their stock in a simple and centralized way.
+Diskman Kotlin Project is a collection management program focused on vinyl records, designed to help collectors keep track of their stock in a simple and centralized way.
 It handles incoming and outgoing records, purchases, sales, and users.

 ## Technologies Used